ESMValGroup/ESMValTool_Tutorial/_episodes/first_example_recipe.md

 - datasets: what datasets you want to use, including
   - the time range and time resolution,
   - the MIP, ensemble member,
-  - the experiment (i.e. historical, ssp125 etc...),
+  - the experiment (i.e. historical, ssp125, etc.),
   - and the grid type (CMIP6 only).

 - preprocessors: general operations applied to a dataset before handling it in a diagnostic, listing